hajime-8123/Smart_Mobility/week6/Implementing custom memory allocator/README.md

 }
 ```

-This example shows how to create a simple custom allocator and use it to publish
+This example demonstrates the creation of a basic custom allocator and its use in publishing.